Perfect Output Feedback in the Two-User Decentralized Interference Channel: Introduction

 However, this paper shows the opposite.
 Even in the strictly competitive scenario in which both links are selfish, the use of feedback can be shown to be individually advantageous and thus, transmitter-receiver pairs might opt to use it in some cases.
 This is basically because, when one transmitter-receiver pair uses feedback, it motivates the others to use it, which leads to a mutually beneficial situation and thus, to an equilibrium.
 This observation leads to two of the most important conclusions of this work: $(i)$ The $\eta$-NE region achieved with feedback is larger than or equal to the $\eta$-NE region without feedback.
-More importantly, for each rate pair achievable at an $\eta$-NE without feedback, there exists at least one rate pair achievable at an $\eta$-NE with feedback that is, at least, weakly Pareto superior; and $(ii)$ There always exists an $\eta$-NE transmit-receive configuration pair that achieves a rate pair that is at most $2$ bits/s/Hz per user away from the outer bound of the capacity region even when the network is fully decentralized.
+More importantly, for each rate pair achievable at an $\eta$-NE without feedback, there exists at least one rate pair achievable at an $\eta$-NE with feedback that is, at least, weakly Pareto superior; and $(ii)$ There always exists an $\eta$-NE transmit-receive configuration pair that achieves a rate pair that is at most $1$ bit/s/Hz per user away from the outer bound of the capacity region even when the network is fully decentralized.

 The remainder of the paper is structured as follows.
 In Sec. \ref{SecProblemFormulation}, the decentralized IC with feedback is formally introduced and its equivalent game theoretic model is presented.
 In Sec. \ref{SecLDICFB}, the $\eta$-NE region of the linear deterministic IC (LD-IC) with feedback (LD-IC-FB) is fully characterized for any $\eta \geqslant 0$.
-In Sec. \ref{SecGICFB}, using the intuition obtained from the LD-IC-FB, the $\eta$-NE region of the G-IC with feedback is approximated to within two bits/s/Hz and $\eta \geqslant \log_{2}(6)$.
-This approximation inherits the two-bit precision of the approximation of the capacity region of this channel \cite{Suh-TIT-2011}.
+In Sec. \ref{SecGICFB}, using the intuition obtained from the LD-IC-FB, the $\eta$-NE region of the GIC with feedback is approximated to within one bit/s/Hz and $\eta \geqslant 1$ bit/s/Hz.
+This approximation inherits the one-bit precision of the approximation of the capacity region of this channel \cite{Suh-TIT-2011}.
 This work is concluded by Sec. \ref{SecConclusions}.